girlscript/winter-of-contributing/JavaScript/Topics/Async_Await/README.md

 OUTPUT: 1

 In the above code, since the value returned is a promise, we can capture the promise and extract value from the same.
-We can associate a callback function with the promise using ìthenî
+We can associate a callback function with the promise using ‚Äúthen‚Äù

 ~~EXAMPLE 2: